haukex/webperl/notes.md

 1. Testing

+	- How to best disable individual tests that we know won't work? (qx etc.)
+	- How to handle the many tests that call an external Perl?
+		- patching t/test.pl's runperl() seems easiest at the moment, and we can use the iframe method from the IDE
 	- Continue work on `WebPerl.t`
 		- More tests for Unicode support (Perl/JS interface, Perl.eval(), plus Emscripten's virtual FS)
 	- Focus on getting the tests running in the browser instead of node.js
 	- How to best package tests?
 		- If possible, a separate bundle, so that it can be loaded optionally and we don't need to rebuild
 		- How does `make test` find and handle all the various modules' `t`s?
-	- How to best disable individual tests that we know won't work? (qx etc.)
-	- How to handle the many tests that call an external Perl?
-		- patching t/test.pl's runperl() seems easiest at the moment, and we can use the iframe method from the IDE

 2. Misc

 	- Write up a full RPC example
+	- Add `Future` to the WebPerl build for a little more async niceness?
+		- Would `Future::AsyncAwait` work in WebPerl?
+(Or maybe with a JS backend?)
+		- `Future::HTTP` (probably just as a frontend to XHR?)
+	- Improve Perl 6 integration
+		- Build a packaged Rakudo.js ourselves instead of borrowing from <https://perl6.github.io/6pad/>
+		- Perhaps get an API change or two into Rakudo.js: `STDOUT` currently gets output with HTML escapes
+		- See also notes in [Perl 6 Support 🦋](perl6.html)
 	- Investigate Emscripten's main loop concept for handling nonblocking sockets?
 	- Turn some patches from emperl5 into patches for P5P
 	- Submit some patches to Emscripten
 		- <https://github.com/kripken/emscripten/pull/7005>
 		- <https://github.com/kripken/emscripten/issues/7029>
 		- Would we need to patch Perl's signal functions if Emscripten's stubs weren't noisy?
-	- Add Perl.Util functions for making file uploads and downloads easier
+	- Add `Perl.Util` functions for making file uploads and downloads easier
 		- Plus an example showing how to use it to run a "legacy" Perl script with inputs and output
-	- Perhaps create a CPAN Bundle:: module or similar for `build.pl` deps?
 	- There is some potential for restructuring:
 		- `Perl.glue()` and `Perl.dispatch()` could go into `WebPerl.xs` (?)
 		- Parts of `webperl.js` could go into `common_preamble.js` or `WebPerl.xs`,
 		  so that `emperl.js` is runnable on its own in a Web Worker (?)
 		  (see notes in `perlrunner.html` / `e12f1aa25a000`)
 		- `nodeperl_dev_prerun.js` could probably be merged into that as well
+	- Could put a `WebPerl` stub on CPAN
+		- In theory could write a `WebPerl::Local` that contains the `WebPerl` API, and have various drivers such as `WebPerl::WebDriver` or `WebPerl::JSAny` that runs the code given to WebPerl's `js()`...
 	- Regarding the funky syntax highlighting on GitHub: <https://github.com/atom/language-html/issues/88#issuecomment-431361414>

 3. See Also